 Forget what the calendar says: For some of us, it's officially summer in New York City when the public outdoor pools (finally!) open.
-And that'll happen this Wednedsay, a city-living perk that lasts through Labor Day.
+And that'll happen tomorrow—Thursday, June 29th.
+And this year pool season has been extended by about a week, so you can swim and bathe as much as your heart desires until September 10 (though mini pools will close on Labor Day).

 There are a total of 55 outdoor pools and a dozen indoor pools (more on those later)—11 of them Olympic-sized.
 They're open from 11 am to 7 pm, (though they're closed for cleaning from 3 pm to 4 pm, so plan accordingly).
 Some pools also offer lap hours between 7 am and 8:30 am, and then again between 7 pm and 8:30 pm (in July) and 7 pm and 8:15 pm (in August).
 You'll need to register for lap swim on the Parks Department website.